Programme for the development of academic skills

 The priority of academic training is to prepare young researchers for cutting-edge research in their own field.
 Furthermore, cross-disciplinary work in CLINT requires the development of basic knowledge of ‘foreign disciplines’ and the establishment of a common language within the consortium.
 To reach these goals, different types of lectures will be offered to all young investigators, as appropriate for their individual backgrounds in chemistry, physics, chemical engineering, or beyond.
 The programme of CLINTiRTG will draw from the already established research training of the Erlangen Center for Interface Research and Catalysis (ECRC) and its Graduate Course Catalysis & Interfaces – Science & Engineering, which was restructured in 2019 to provide a systematic training in CLINT-related fields.
 Using this collaboration, we offer a CLINT specific training programme involving the following key components:

-Program of lecture in winterterm 21-22, can be found here.
+The Program of lecture series can be found here.

 Compulsory training on data management

 Due to the revolution in the acquisition of data and in the development of the protocols for their analysis, storage, usage and re-usage, data management is becoming a necessary skill for all trainees.
 Therefore, CLINTiRTG is introducing a compulsory training on data management strategies.

 CLINTiRTG members will be encouraged to attend lectures from the curriculum of master courses (also B.Sc., if necessary) in the disciplines involved in CLINT, including physical and technical chemistry, computational methods, thermodynamics, or (electro)catalysis.
 This might be particularly appropriate for younger doctoral researchers or trainees from different backgrounds to obtain a broader scientific foundation in the fields of their project partners.

 Doctoral Researcher Workshop